cdktf/cdktf-provider-googlebeta/docs/googleAssuredWorkloadsWorkload.python.md

 Indicates whether the e-mail notification for a violation is enabled for a workload.
 This value will be by default True, and if not present will be considered as true.
 This should only be updated via updateWorkload call.
 Any Changes to this field during the createWorkload call will not be honored.
 This will always be true while creating the workload.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.9.0/docs/resources/google_assured_workloads_workload#violation_notifications_enabled GoogleAssuredWorkloadsWorkload#violation_notifications_enabled}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.10.0/docs/resources/google_assured_workloads_workload#violation_notifications_enabled GoogleAssuredWorkloadsWorkload#violation_notifications_enabled}

+---

+##### `workload_options`<sup>Optional</sup> <a name="workload_options" id="@cdktf/provider-google-beta.googleAssuredWorkloadsWorkload.GoogleAssuredWorkloadsWorkload.Initializer.parameter.workloadOptions"></a>

+- *Type:* <a href="#@cdktf/provider-google-beta.googleAssuredWorkloadsWorkload.GoogleAssuredWorkloadsWorkloadWorkloadOptions">GoogleAssuredWorkloadsWorkloadWorkloadOptions</a>

+workload_options block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.10.0/docs/resources/google_assured_workloads_workload#workload_options GoogleAssuredWorkloadsWorkload#workload_options}

 ---